particle-iot/docs/src/content/guide/tools-and-features/button.md

 }

 /* loop(), in contrast to setup(), runs all the time.
 Over and over again.
 Remember this particularly if there are things you DON'T want to run a lot.
-Like Spark.publish() */ void loop() {
+Like Particle.publish() */ void loop() {
     // Let's turn an LED on.
 How about #6, which is at the 6 o'clock position?
 Let's make it blue and bright. b.ledOn(6, 0, 0, 255);